-The three-year BSc and four-year MMath courses have a common programme for the first two years.
+The three-year BSc and four-year MMath courses have their first two years in common.
 The first year includes core modules that provide an essential foundation of mathematical skills, as well as more specialised modules in pure mathematics, applied mathematics and probability and statistics.

 MMath Mathematics with Statistics